Cu7ious/holberton-system_engineering-devops/0x00-shell_basics/README.md

-6-firstdirectory 		 // creates a directory named `holberton` in the /tmp/ directory 7-movethatfile 			 // moves the file `betty` from /tmp/ to /tmp/holberton 8-firstdelete 			 // deletes the file `betty` from /tmp/holberton
+6-firstdirectory 		 // creates a directory named `holberton` in the /tmp/ directory 7-movethatfile 			 // moves the file `betty` from /tmp/ to /tmp/holberton 8-firstdelete 			 // deletes the file `betty` from /tmp/holberton 9-firstdirdeletion 		 // deletes the directory holberton that is in the /tmp directory
 ```